sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d03_odm_lab/exercise.md

 In this exercise you will be implementing your own version of Mongoose in order to understand how an object-document-mapper (ODM) works under the hood.
 This exercise will consist of building a constructor function and adding several functions that mimic Mongoose's functionality to the constructor's prototype.

 ### Base Challenges
+- In your dev folder, or your week 3 subfolder, create a js document, mini_mongoose.js
+- This is where you will be writing all of your code for this exercise.
+-
 **Create an object constructor called Model**

   1. Define a function called Model.
 The model will have these properties: